Sports Massage at Bridge Health & Wellbeing

-What is Sports Massage Therapy?
+What are the benefits of Sports Massage Therapy?

 Sports massage is a form of manual therapy that is excellent for both athletes and non-athletes alike to relieve pain, soreness, and tension in the body.
 Treatments have a therapeutic effect and optimise health and wellbeing by acting on the muscular, nervous, and circulatory systems.
 Sports massage is effective in treating many conditions; both chronic and acute.